D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 David V. Auld - D.R.
 Horton, Inc.

-Yeah, the key to the Express brand is affordability and making the – keeping that very broad customer segment where the most people can buy the most house, and so, the pricing power is probably higher or greater than where we have pushed pricing in Express, because we are very sensitive to maintaining a very affordable product.
+Yeah, the key to the Express brand is affordability and making the – keeping that very broad customer segment where the most people can buy the most house.
+And so, the pricing power is probably higher or greater than where we have pushed pricing in Express because we are very sensitive to maintaining a very affordable product.

-Those buyers typically are not the most sophisticated, and you can make kind of a small conveyor – presentation with them, but at the end of the day, we're selling houses to people that we want to sell the second, third and fourth house, we want it to be a great investment for them, and we want to give them a great house.
+Those buyers typically are not the most sophisticated, and you can make kind of a slow conveyor – presentation with them, but at the end of the day, we're selling houses to people that we want to sell the second, third and fourth house.
+We want it to be a great investment for them, and we want to give them a great house.

 So that's a long way of saying, yes, there's probably pricing power there.
-But as long as we can maintain the margins we're making and absorptions we're making, and retain a very affordable, very well built house, we lack that model, we lack what it's doing for our returns.
+But as long as we can maintain the margins we're making and absorptions we're making, and retain a very affordable, very well built house, we lack that model.
+We lack what it's doing for our returns.

 Bill W. Wheat - D.R.
 Horton, Inc.

-And Jay, you will see in our supplemental information that our average ASP on Express continues to tick up a little bit, that's more of a reflection of our geographic mix though, as we continue to roll Express out, and it continues to penetrate some of the higher-priced markets a little bit greater than it had been in prior quarters, but it's not – we obviously will move price somewhat, but we are continuing to stay very focused on affordability.
+And Jay, you will see in our supplemental information that our average ASP on Express continues to tick up a little bit.
+That's more of a reflection of our geographic mix though, as we continue to roll Express out, and it continues to penetrate some of the higher-priced markets a little bit greater than it had been in prior quarters, but it's not – we obviously will move price somewhat, but we are continuing to stay very focused on affordability.

 And then, in terms of other builders in the entry level space, first time homebuyer space, certainly we're seeing other builders start to introduce new names, new brands, new communities out there, but as we've said for a long while, that market is pretty large, and there's a lot of demand from those entry level buyers today.
-So there's a lot of room for other participants to participate in that market, but we're still focused on penetrating that, and gaining as much market share as we can there, because we feel like there's still a lot of demand and very little supply to that entry level buyer.
+So there's a lot of room for other participants to participate in that market, but we're still focused on penetrating that and gaining as much market share as we can there because we feel like there's still a lot of demand and very little supply to that entry level buyer.

 Jay McCanless - Wedbush Securities, Inc.